Aravind-Jalda/interview-prep/Ansible/ansible-q&a.md

 ---

 ## 1. What is Ansible?
-Ansible is an open-source automation tool used for configuration management, application deployment, and orchestration.
+Ansible is an open-source automation tool used for configuration management, application deployment, and orchestration...

 ---